 The Sultanate of Oman and the Kingdom of Saudi Arabia are two countries that border the UAE.

-The workweek in the UAE is from Monday to Friday, with Saturday and Sunday as the weekend.
+The workweek in the UAE is from Sunday to Thursday, with Friday and Saturday as the weekend.
 However, retail and many other consumer focused businesses are open six to seven days a week.

 December through March is considered the mild season with average temperatures ranging from 20°C to 22°C (about 68.5°F to 71.6°F).
 August is the hottest month of the year with an average temperature of 40°C (104°F).
 Humidity is high in the summer months.
 There is very little rain in Abu Dhabi from May to October, with January typically being the wettest month.